trilinos/ForTrilinos/doc/infrastructure.rst

 ========================

-The ForTrilinos installation is optimized for use with the CMake build system :ref:`CMake`.
+The ForTrilinos installation is optimized for use with the CMake build system CMake_.
 To use ForTrilinos as part of your CMake-based Fortran app, add

 .. code:: cmake